michael2012z/BitBible/markdown/KJV/files/2Chr.md

 22. But he did that which was evil in the sight of the Lord, as did Manasseh his father: for Amon sacrificed unto all the carved images which Manasseh his father had made, and served them;

-23. And humbled not himself before the Lord, as Manasseh his father had humbled himself; but Amon trespassed more and more.trespassed more and more: Heb. multiplied trespass
+23. And humbled not himself before the Lord, as Manasseh his father had humbled himself; but Amon trespassed more and more.

 24. And his servants conspired against him, and slew him in his own house.